isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2123.md

 ### Contact Information
 N.A.

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.